SampleUserD/DSLanguage.Framework/README.md

 # How to download and configure this package
 - Go to folder with your project
 - Open terminal in this directory
 - You need to download typescript.
-Just type `npm i typescript` into terminal
+Just type `npm i typescript` to terminal
-- After downloading, type `tsc --build .` into terminal
+- After downloading, type `tsc --build .` to terminal
-- Ready!
+- You're ready!
+Enjoy! :heart:

 ___